KMPH (AM)

 KMPH (840 AM) is a radio station licensed to Modesto, California.
-It airs a Catholic talk and teaching format and is owned by Relevant Radio, Inc. Most programming is provided by the Wisconsin-based Relevant Radio Network.
+It airs a Catholic talk and teaching format and is owned by Relevant Radio, Inc. All programming is provided by the Wisconsin-based Relevant Radio network.

 KMPH is a Class B AM station.
 Its power is 5,000 watts and covers a section of Central California.
 AM 840 is a clear channel frequency.
-To protect other stations from interference, it uses a directional antenna with a five-tower array.
+To protect other stations from interference, KMPH uses a directional antenna with a five-tower array.
 The towers and transmitter are off Claribel Road in Paulsell, California, about 15 miles east of Modesto.
 Programming is also heard over 250-watt FM translator K250BR on 97.9 MHz.